-The Regional Plan: Water for Otago (2013) (the Water Plan) sets out as one of its objectives 'To retain flows in rivers sufficient to maintain their life-supporting capacity for aquatic ecosystems and their natural character'.
-As a means of achieving this objective, the Water Plan provides for the setting of minimum flows in Otago rivers.
+The Regional Plan: Water for Otago (2013) (the Water Plan) sets out as one of its objectives 'to retain flows in rivers sufficient to maintain their life-supporting capacity for aquatic ecosystems and their natural character'.
+As a means of achieving this objective, the Water Plan provides for the setting of minimum flows in Otago's rivers.

-The Manuherikia River (catchment area: 3033 km2) is located in Central Otago with its headwaters in the Hawkdun and Saint Bathans Ranges and Dunstan Mountains before flowing in a south-west direction, to join the Clutha River at the township of Alexandra (Figure 1.1).
+The Manuherikia River (catchment area: 3,033 km2) is located in Central Otago.
+Its headwaters are in the Hawkdun and Saint Bathans Ranges and Dunstan Mountains, and it flows in a south-west direction, joining the Clutha River at the township of Alexandra (Figure 1.1).
 The northern part of the catchment borders the Waitaki catchment and forms the boundary of Otago with Canterbury.
 Western tributaries of the Manuherikia drain the Dunstan Ranges, while the Raggedy Range forms the eastern boundary of the Manuherikia Valley.
-In addition to the Manuherikia Valley itself, the Ida Valley lies directly to the east and is connected to the Manuherikia Valley via the Pool Burn Gorge which has carved its way through the dividing block of the Raggedy Range.
+In addition to the Manuherikia Valley itself, the Ida Valley lies directly to the east and is connected to the Manuherikia Valley via the Pool Burn Gorge, which has carved its way through the dividing block of the Raggedy Range.

-The climate of the Manuherikia catchment is considered to be the most continental type in the country and is characterised by cold winters and warm, dry summers with an even distribution of rain through the year.
-Limited rainfall in association with high water demand means that surface water in the catchment is heavily allocated.
-There are currently 213 water takes in the Manuherikia catchment with a combined permitted maximum instantaneous rate of take of 32 m3/s.
-To meet the water needs of the community, several reservoirs have been constructed; in the Ida Burn, Pool Burn, Moa Creek Manor Burn, with the largest being located in the main-stem of the Manuherikia River, known as Falls Dam (Figure 1.1).
-These reservoirs are operated by several irrigation companies which convey water via races but mainly using the natural watercourses.
-The companies also capture flows from a number of tributaries transporting water from one catchment into another, resulting in flows in watercourses generally being highly modified.
+The climate of the Manuherikia catchment is considered to be the most continental in the country and is characterised by cold winters and warm, dry summers, with an even distribution of rain through the year.
+Surface water in the catchment is heavily allocated due to a combination of limited rainfall and high water demand.
+There are currently 213 water takes in the Manuherikia catchment, with a combined permitted maximum instantaneous rate of take of 32 m3/s.
+To meet the water needs of the community, several reservoirs have been constructed, including Ida Burn, Pool Burn and Moa Creek Manor Burn.
+Falls Dam (Figure 1.1) is the largest and is located in the main stem of the Manuherikia River.
+These reservoirs are operated by several irrigation companies that convey water both via races and, mainly, using the natural watercourses.
+The companies also capture flows from a number of tributaries transporting water from one catchment into another, generally resulting in highly modified flows in watercourses.

 The flow regime of the Manuherikia River itself is heavily influenced by the augmentation of water from Falls Dam during the irrigation season.
 Completed in 1935, Falls Dam is 34 m high and provides storage of water for irrigation (capacity 10 Mm3).
-The operation of the dam is controlled by a needle valve and a "morning glory" type spillway.
-The crest of the dam was raised in 1955 by an additional 0.6 m.
-In 2003, Pioneer Generation completed the installation of a small hydroelectric station that uses water that is surplus to irrigation and also the discharge from the dam for irrigation schemes.
+The operation of the dam is controlled by a needle valve and a 'morning glory' type spillway.
+In 1955 the crest of the dam was raised by an additional 0.6 m.
+In 2003 Pioneer Generation completed the installation of a small hydroelectric station, which uses water that is surplus to irrigation and the discharge from the dam for irrigation schemes.

 Schedule 1A of the Water Plan2 identifies the ecosystem values that must be sustained in Otago catchments.
-In Manuherikia River, these include spawning, juvenile rearing and adult habitat for trout and significant habitat for longfin eels.
-Further to these values, the Manuherikia catchment also supports populations of threatened non-migratory galaxias: the described Central Otago roundhead galaxias (Galaxias anomalus) and two indeterminate non-migratory galaxiids: the Clutha flathead galaxias (Galaxias sp.
+In Manuherikia River, these include spawning, juvenile rearing and adult habitat for trout, as well as significant habitat for longfin eels.
+Further to these values, the Manuherikia catchment supports populations of threatened non-migratory galaxias: the described Central Otago roundhead galaxias (Galaxias anomalus) and two indeterminate non-migratory galaxiids - the Clutha flathead galaxias (Galaxias sp.
 D) and alpine galaxias (Manuherikia) (G. aff. paucispondylus 'Manuherikia').